Ads by Lake Quincy Media

 Recursion - see Recursion.

-There are some who just take to it like a duck to water and there are others, the majority, who always feel a little unsure that they have really understood how it all works.
-To cut to the point, it’s a really interesting idea and if you don’t know about it already then you can look forward to some fun.
+There are some who just take to this idea like a duck to water and there are others, the majority, who always feel a little unsure that they have really understood how it all works.
+To cut to the point, it is a really interesting idea and if you don’t know about it already then you can look forward to some fun.

 Before we move on to recursion we need to look at the most basic ways of repeating something - if only to make sure we are using the same vocabulary.